Haifa: Crusaders, Ayyubids and Mamluks

 Prosperity ended in 1100 or 1101, when Haifa was besieged and blockaded by European Christians shortly after the end of the First Crusade, and then conquered after a fierce battle with its Jewish inhabitants and Fatimid garrison.
-Jews comprised the majority of the city's population at the time.
+Jews were the majority of the city's population at the time.
 Under the Crusaders, Haifa was reduced to a small fortified coastal stronghold.
 It was a part of the Principality of Galilee within the Kingdom of Jerusalem.
 Following their victory at the Battle of Hattin, Saladin's Ayyubid army captured Haifa in mid-July 1187 and the city's Crusader fortress was destroyed.
 The Crusaders under Richard the Lionheart retook Haifa in 1191.

 In the 12th century religious hermits started inhabiting the caves on Mount Carmel, and in the 13th century they formed a new Catholic monastic order, the Carmelites.
 Under Muslim rule, the church which they had built on Mount Carmel was turned into a mosque, later becoming a hospital.
 In the 19th century, it was restored as a Carmelite monastery, the Stella Maris Monastery.
 The altar of the church as we see it today, stands over a cave associated with Prophet Elijah.

 In 1265, the army of Mamluk sultan Baibars captured Haifa, destroying its fortifications, which had been rebuilt by King Louis IX of France, as well as the majority of the city's homes to prevent the European Crusaders from returning.
 From the time of its conquest by the Mamluks to the 15th century, Haifa was an unfortified small village or uninhabited.
 At various times there were a few Jews living there and both Jews and Christians made pilgrimages to the Cave of Elijah on Mount Carmel.
 During Mamluk rule in the 14th century, al-Idrisi wrote that Haifa served as the port for Tiberias and featured a "fine harbor for the anchorage of galleys and other vessels.